Rhidz/Rhidz/README.md

 A few other things that might interest you are:

 - 👯 I’m looking to collaborate on server side programming with Vapor.
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with finding good ideas for making apps that utilize the power of AI.
 - 💬 DM me on instagram(ishRhidz) if you wanna know more about my projects or job experiece.
 - 📫 If you want to reach me, mail me at rhidita20@gmail.com
 - 😄 Pronouns: She, Her